MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/guest-access-in-smb2-is-disabled-by-default.md

 `AllowInsecureGuestAuth`

 On Windows 10 1709, Windows 10 1803, Windows 10 1903, Windows 10 1909, and Windows Server 2019, guest authentication is disabled if AllowInsecureGuestAuth exists with a value of 0.
-On Windows 10 2004, Windows 10 20H2, and Windows 10 21H1 with KB5003173 installed, guest authentication is disabled if AllowInsecureGuestAuth does not exist or if it exists with a value of 0.
+On Windows 10 2004, Windows 10 20H2, and Windows 10 21H1 Enterprise and Education editions with KB5003173 installed, guest authentication is disabled if AllowInsecureGuestAuth does not exist or if it exists with a value of 0.
+Home and Pro editions allow guest authentication by default unless you disable it using group policy or registry settings.

 > [!NOTE]
 > By enabling insecure guest logons, this setting reduces the security of Windows clients.